What happens if my due date comes and goes, and my baby still shows no signs

 of appearing? – Martha

-find themselves waiting up to 2 weeks after their
+dates.
+Many first-time moms find themselves waiting up to 2 weeks after their

-test, which monitors fetal heart rate and movement to see how the baby is doing.
+test.
+This monitors fetal heart rate and movement to see how the baby is doing.

 Talk to your doctor to find out more about this test.

 baby's health requires it, your doctor may induce